YarboJanks/buffered.io/source/_posts/2011-08-03-corrugatediron-update-v0-1-1.markdown

 In short, you can wire-in CorrugatedIron's XML configuration as simply as:

-$$code(lang=csharp)
+{% codeblock lang:csharp %}
 var cluster = RiakCluster.FromConfig("riakConfig");
 var client = cluster.CreateClient();
-$$/code
+{% endcodeblock %}

 ## That's it! ##

-Hopefully this will make your life a little easier while dealing with CorrugatedIron.
+Hopefully this will make your life a little easier while getting CorrugatedIron up and running.
 We're always keen to hear your feedback, so please [drop us a line][contact] if you have any thoughts, suggestions or issues.

 Enjoy!